 In 2009 our leading photonics and optics research activities have relocated to new laboratory premises within the The University of Sydney.
 Reflecting the times, the School of Chemistry leads the way at the University for developing broader interdisciplinary programs spanning chemistry, physics and engineering.
 The group is highly interdisciplinary with members from Physics, Chemistry and Engineering.

-We currently have twenty national and international collaborations spanning the USA, South America, Europe and Asia covering areas as wide as materials research, nanophotonics, molecular photonics, self assembly, lasers, gratings, fibres, devices and systems.
+We currently have twenty national and international collaborations spanning Oceania, the USA, South America, Europe and Asia covering areas as wide as materials research, nanophotonics, molecular photonics, self assembly, lasers, gratings, fibres, devices and systems.
 Applications in telecommunications, sensing, bio-diagnostics and much more are explored.

 Towards the end of 2010, after a long wait iPL labs are finally commissioned within the Madsen Building at the University of Sydney.
 During this process over the last two years, iPL has had an immediate impact in raising and expanding the School of Chemistry’s profile both locally and globally.
 It has become a model example of the University's new cross-disciplinary approach to research and engagement.
 The labs are part of a larger capacity building exercise for the University to offer novel and distinct approaches to photonics research, including from a materials perspective that was pioneered by iPL.
-Our impact has been immediately visible - the School’s annual reports show how we are one of the dominant research groups actively contributing across many fields and adding substantially to the national and international network s of the School, and therefore the Faculty and the University.
+Our impact has been immediately visible - the School’s annual reports show how we are one of the dominant research groups actively contributing across many fields and adding substantially to the national and international networks of the School, and therefore the Faculty and the University.
 The success in internationalisation, another important core activity of the University, has seen Prof. Canning join the Latin Regional Board of the University to assist further development in that and other areas.
 Finally, it has not gone unnoticed the impact of chemistry in a growing number of Nobel prizes in Physics, especially those important to photonics – the coming International year of Chemistry in 2011 is an opportune moment to reflect and consider how Chemistry, largely a molecular engineering discipline, is being borrowed by other disciplines to enable progress both in applied and fundamental science and engineering.
-The University of Sydney’s White Paper admirably captures this ambiguity about each discipline and the need to have far greater engagement between fields, simply a measure of how integrated things have become as genuine sophistication in technology becomes the dominant influence in contemporary society. iPL through the School of Chemistry is well positioned to lead this charge.
+The University of Sydney’s White Paper admirably captures this ambiguity about each discipline and the need to have far greater engagement between fields, simply a measure of how integrated things have become as genuine sophistication in technology becomes the dominant influence in contemporary society. iPL through the School of Chemistry was well positioned to lead this charge.

 This website is only a brief summary of our activities and literature.
 For more specific project details please do not hesitate to contact us.